Melbourne Best Suburbs For Families

 Q: How much does it cost to buy a house in these suburbs?

 A: Property prices vary significantly depending on the suburb, house size, and location within the suburb.
 Suburbs like Toorak and Brighton command extremely high prices, while suburbs like Ashburton and Camberwell offer more affordable options.
-Consult local real estate agents for current market prices.
+Consult local real estate agents for current market prices That alone is useful..

 Q: What are the best ways to get around in these suburbs?